Diego Velázquez: Final years

-His only surviving portrait of the delicate and sickly Prince Felipe Prospero is remarkable for its combination of the sweet features of the child prince and his dog with a subtle sense of gloom.
+His only surviving portrait of the delicate and sickly Prince Felipe Próspero is remarkable for its combination of the sweet features of the child prince and his dog with a subtle sense of gloom.
 The hope that was placed at that time in the sole heir to the Spanish crown is reflected in the depiction: fresh red and white stand in contrast to late autumnal, morbid colors.
 A small dog with wide eyes looks at the viewer as if questioningly, and the largely pale background hints at a gloomy fate: the little prince was barely four years old when he died.
 As in all of the artist's late paintings, the handling of the colors is extraordinarily fluid and vibrant.

 In 1660, a peace treaty between France and Spain was consummated by the marriage of Maria Theresa with Louis XIV, and the ceremony took place on the Island of Pheasants, a small swampy island in the Bidassoa.
 Velázquez was charged with the decoration of the Spanish pavilion and with the entire scenic display.
 He attracted much attention from the nobility of his bearing and the splendor of his costume.
 On 26 June he returned to Madrid, and on 31 July he was stricken with fever.
 Feeling his end approaching, he signed his will, appointing as his sole executors his wife and his firm friend named Fuensalida, keeper of the royal records.
 He died on 6 August 1660.
 He was buried in the Fuensalida vault of the church of San Juan Bautista, and within eight days his wife Juana was buried beside him.
 This church was destroyed by the French around 1809, so his place of interment is now unknown.